suobset/hackUmass-VIII-proj-DermSafe/README.md

 As time was a major constraint for this event, this particular application only focuses on Skin Cancer for the time being.
 However, we plan to train the model with various other datasets so that it can detect various different skin diseases, as well as help the user obtain proper treatment and care for the same.

-Disclaimer: The backend elements have been forked over from https://github.com/MRauf1/Skin-Cancer-Detector-Android, a very basic skin cancer detector.
-We have used it as a canvas to create an all-in-one health application.
-You should not be solely relying on the predictions of the program.
-If you're concerned about skin cancer, do not hesitate to contact a professional dermatologist.

 ## Table of Contents:
 1. [Overview](#Overview)
 2. [Background](#Background)